rhare26/GreatReads/README.md

 For authentication on frontend - https://www.youtube.com/watch?v=7G7qzlblJcI

 # Frontend Setup
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.